 Why was the policy on Creating, Reviewing and Administering University Policy developed?

 Queen's University lacked a defined process for the development of policies with University-wide application.
-This policy and its associated procedure and templates have brought consistency to the development and review of policies which have University-wide application to ensure that stakeholders are consulted, terms are clear, and policies are regularly reviewed to remain relevant and compliant with reporting and other requirements.
+This policy and its associated procedure and templates have brought consistency to the development and review of policies which have University-wide application to ensure that all appropriate partners are consulted, terms are clear, and policies are regularly reviewed to remain relevant and compliant with reporting and other requirements.

 Does this apply to every policy being developed or revised at the University?

 No. This policy does not apply to regulations that are or will be communicated in academic calendars such as academic regulations, degree requirements, and regulations about admissions, fees, and financial aid, nor does it apply to university policies, procedures, guidelines or regulations that originate within the Senate, the Board of Trustees, Faculty Boards, Executive Councils of Schools, or their respective committees.

 Further, this policy does not apply to policies that have effect solely within one Faculty or School, or solely within the portfolio of one Vice-Principal.
 University policies are policies that have application beyond the portfolio of one senior administrative officer.

 Can I use the templates to create a new policy if I am in one of the excluded groups mentioned above?

 Certainly!
 Although the framework does not compel the use of the templates or mandatory review of proposed policies by the Policy Advisory Subcommittee prior to approval, the entire university, including its governing bodies, are welcome to take advantage of the expertise on the Subcommittee and the best practices that will develop around policy drafting, consultation, and promulgation.

 Can I send my policy to PASC for review if I am in one of the excluded groups mentioned in question 2?